youngbryanyu/titan-health-app/README.md

 For more details on how to use yarn as a package manager, see the [yarn CLI documentation](https://classic.yarnpkg.com/lang/en/docs/cli/).

 ### Installing New Modules (Dependencies)
 To install a new dependency required, navigate to either the frontend or backend directory, then run `yarn add <module_name>` to install the new module in its desired location.
+Use the `--dev` flag to add a dev dependency instead of a dependency.
 Make sure to not install dependencies in the project root directory, but rather in either the `/frontend` or `/backend` directories.
 If you accidentally ran installed a dependency in the root directory instead of in the `/backend` and `/frontend` directories, delete the `/node_modules` directory and yarn.lock files and make sure to run `yarn add ...` in the proper directory.

 ### Pushing New Changes
 Before pushing any changes and making a pull request, run the following: